The Moray Feu handbook has been put together to enable all members to enjoy and get the most out of our communal space.

-Any dog, regardless of its breed, can cause apprehensiveness, alarm, or even injury if its behaviour is ‘out of control’.
+Any dog, regardless of its breed, can cause apprehension, alarm, or even injury if its behaviour is ‘out of control’.
 This does not necessarily involve aggressive behaviour, but could involve running up to, barking at, or jumping at other people or other dogs.
 What may seem like playful, friendly behaviour to one person, can be alarming to another.
 Key holders and appointees have a responsibility to ensure that their dog does not impede the enjoyment of the gardens for others.

-Faeces of dogs in their charge must be picked up immediately by the key-holder or appointee, in line with the Dog Fouling (Scotland) Act 2003.
+Faeces of dogs must be picked up immediately by the key-holder or appointee, in line with the Dog Fouling (Scotland) Act 2003.
 Bags and bins are provided for this purpose.
 When taking dogs into the gardens after dark, key-holders or appointees must carry a torch.

 - Dogs allowed in the gardens should be regularly wormed.

 The Committee reserves the right to require dogs to be kept on a lead at all times or restrict use of the gardens by specific dogs if this code is not followed.